The ALICE experiment: a journey through QCD: Introduction

 Figure~\ref{fig:latticecrossover} also shows that even at $T\sim 400$ MeV, the energy density is still $\sim 20$\% lower than the non-interacting ideal-gas limit.
-This will be reached at very large $T$, due to the asymptotic freedom of QCD~\cite{Gross:2005kv}, i.e. the vanishing strength of the strong interaction for increasingly large momentum transfers.
+It is expected that this limit will be reached at very large $T$, due to the asymptotic freedom of QCD~\cite{Gross:2005kv}, i.e. the vanishing strength of the strong interaction for increasingly large momentum transfers.
 This residual difference has profound consequences on the properties of the QGP, with the remaining coupling responsible for various QGP features.
 In particular, below the ideal gas limit, the QGP manifests itself as a strongly interacting system of quarks and gluons.
 It behaves as an almost perfect liquid~\cite{Kolb:2003dz}, with the presence of bound states of quasi-particles (qq, gg, qg)~\cite{Shuryak:2004tx}.
 These properties have furnished in the literature to the definition of sQGP, with the letter ``s'' underlining its strong coupling~\cite{Nagle:2006cj}.
 Strongly coupled systems like the QGP also occur in the domain of electromagnetic interactions.
 For example, ultracold atomic Fermi gases in the extremely small pico-eV temperature range are the subject of an intense research activity~\cite{Adams:2012th}.

 It is worth stressing that the result shown in Fig.~\ref{fig:latticecrossover} is obtained for a QCD medium with zero net baryon number.
 This is a particularly relevant configuration as it corresponds to that of the early universe, where deconfined quarks and gluons also hadronised around $T_{\rm c}$.
 A complementary situation, corresponding to large baryon density and relatively low temperature, may also lead to the creation of the QGP.
 This could be present in the core of neutron stars~\cite{Annala:2019puf}.
-In the laboratory, a situation corresponding to that of the early universe can be obtained by colliding heavy ions in the multi-TeV energy range.
-The CERN Large Hadron Collider (LHC)~\cite{Evans:2008zzb} has provided, since 2010, such collisions.
+In the laboratory, a situation corresponding to that of the early universe can be obtained by colliding heavy ions in the energy range accessible to hadron colliders.
+The CERN Large Hadron Collider (LHC)~\cite{Evans:2008zzb} is currently the facility where, starting from 2010, the highest collision energies are attained.
+The values of the center-of-mass energies per nucleon pair have reached $\sqrt{s_{\rm NN}}\sim 5$ TeV.
 The main scope of this review is to analyse and discuss the results obtained by ALICE (A Large Ion Collider Experiment)~\cite{Aamodt:2008zz} in order to study QGP properties.

 In the following sections of this Introduction, a discussion of the general aspects of experimental and theoretical investigations of high temperature and energy QCD using the ALICE detector will occur (Sec.~\ref{sec:observ}).
 Then, a brief review of the history and the main results obtained from lower energy facilities regarding QGP formation will be given (Sec.~\ref{sec:QGPhistory}).
 A concise introduction of the ALICE detector, with key details on its design, realisation and performances will follow (Sec.~\ref{sec:ALICEExp}).
 Finally, an overview of the key scientific questions addressed by ALICE, in light of QGP studies, but also exploring other areas of QCD, will be described (Sec.~\ref{sec:KeyQuestions}).
 In that last Section the organisation of the following chapters will also be discussed.